National Information Center on Health Services Research and Health Care Technology (NICHSR)

 7. You mentioned a review of US indicators called the SUSA Review, is this the correct name for it?

 The State of the USA is a set of broad national indicators and data, e.g., education indicators, economic indicators, health indicators, etc., currently under development.
-The health indicators for SUSA were carefully selected by the Institute of Medicine's Committee on State of the USA Health Indicators.
+The health indicators for SUSA were carefully selected by the National Academy of Medicine's Committee on State of the USA Health Indicators.
 The Committee's report describes the 20 health indicators used in SUSA and the selection process.
-Cheryl Wold, the presenter for this webinar, compiled a report for the IOM Committee entitled Health Indicators: A Review of Reports Currently in Use (July 2008).
+Cheryl Wold, the presenter for this webinar, compiled a report for the NAM Committee entitled Health Indicators: A Review of Reports Currently in Use (July 2008).

 8. When foundations are involved in the indicator data reporting, is there concern on whether ideologic leanings will influence the results?